RyanBHuynh/RyanBHuynh.github.io/_posts/2021-6-17-Merge-Sort.md

 ## Functions
 There are two important functions related to merge sort:
-- Merge: This function combines two arrays in sorted order.
+- Merge: This function sorts two arrays by combining them in order.
 - Merge sort: This function creates the two halves to merge together with the merge function.
 It also calls itself on the left and right halves in order to sort them.